U.S., Iraqi Leaders Mark 'New Day'

 Obama also said the sacrifices of so many should not be forgotten, including "the untold Iraqis who gave their lives ... nearly 4,500 fallen Americans who gave their last full measure of devotion" and "tens of thousands" of Americans who were injured.

-We'll update this post with more from the news conference as it continues, so be sure to hit your "refresh" button.
+We updated this post with more from the news conference as it continued.

 Update at 12:50 p.m.
 ET.
 Obama Sees A "Comprehensive Relationship" With Iraq: